steemit/steem-python/docs/convenience.rst

 ~~~~~~~~~~~~~~~~~~~~~

-Convenience utilities provide an abstraction layer for dealing with STEEM blockchain and underlying types.
+Convenience utils provide abstraction layers for dealing with STEEM blockchain and underlying types.

 Example: